In today’s fast changing world, it’s not so much what you know anymore, it’s how fast you learn.

 Rich Dad Poor Dad

 Some of these skills/tasks can be (somewhat) easily outsourced, but it would still benefit you to at least learn the basics.
-Best of all, all the information is already packaged for you, as books.
+Best of all, this information is already packaged for you as books, videos, and more.

 10) How to Say "No"